sitegui/js-binary/README.md

 * 'oid': mongodb ObjectId (see bellow)

 ### Compound types
 A compound type is an object with (optional) fields.
-Those fields may be arrays, but with the restriction that every element has the same data scheme.
+Those fields may be arrays, but with the restriction that every element has the same data schema.

 Examples: